CARomein/Transkribus-Export-Extractor/README.md

 ### CSV file encoding problems

-**Problem**: The mapping CSV file displays garbled characters when opened in certain applications.
+**Problem**: The mapping CSV file displays garbled characters when opened in certain applications, or appears as a single column instead of two separate columns.

+**Solution**: The tool generates CSV files with semicolon (`;`) delimiters and UTF-8 encoding with BOM specifically for compatibility with Microsoft Excel on Windows systems.
+If the file appears to have only one column, this typically indicates that the application is expecting a different delimiter.

+For Excel users: Simply double-clicking the CSV file should open it correctly with two columns, as Excel on Windows recognises the semicolon delimiter when regional settings are set to Dutch or similar European locales.

+For other applications: If you need a comma-delimited version for use with Python scripts, database imports, or other tools, you can either:
+- Open the file in Excel and save it with comma delimiters using "Save As" and selecting CSV (Comma delimited)
+- Use a text editor to replace all semicolons with commas
+- Specify the semicolon delimiter when reading the file programmatically (e.g., `pd.read_csv('file.csv', delimiter=';')` in Python)

-**Solution**: The tool writes CSV files using UTF-8 encoding to support collection names containing characters from various writing systems.
-Some applications, particularly older versions of Microsoft Excel, do not automatically detect UTF-8 encoding.
-When opening the file in Excel, use the "Get Data" or "Import" function rather than double-clicking the file, and explicitly specify UTF-8 as the encoding.
-Alternatively, open the file in a text editor that supports UTF-8, such as Notepad++ or Visual Studio Code, to verify that the data is correctly encoded.
+If characters appear garbled: The file uses UTF-8 encoding with BOM to support collection names containing characters from various writing systems.
+Some older applications do not automatically detect UTF-8 encoding.
+When opening the file, explicitly specify UTF-8 as the encoding.
+In text editors like Notepad++ or Visual Studio Code, UTF-8 should be detected automatically.

 ### Restructuring appears to complete but folders remain nested